-Oscar Piastri has insisted that he does not “expect anything to change” in the dynamic of the Formula 1 title race, despite increasing his lead over team-mate Lando Norris.
+Oscar Piastri has declared he doesn’t “expect anything to change” in the dynamic of the Formula 1 title race, despite his increased lead over team-mate Lando Norris.

-The Australian arrives at Monza for this weekend’s Italian Grand Prix 34 points ahead of his McLaren counterpart, having won last time out in Holland, with Norris retiring.
+Piastri heads into this weekend’s Italian Grand Prix with a 34-point lead over his McLaren stablemate, having won last time out in the Netherlands while Norris retired.

-“I don’t think so,” he told media including Motorsport Week.
 “I don’t think much will change.
-He’s certainly not out of the fight.
+He’s certainly not out of the fight,” Piastri told media including Motorsport Week.

 “Yes, it’s a bit more difficult now, but I don’t expect much to change.
 I think we’ll race each other the same way.
 I think the amount of risk-taking will be the same.